HAPO: Training Language Models to Reason Concisely via History-Aware Policy Optimization: Results and Analysis

 \section{Results and Analysis}

-We first present the main results (Section~\ref{sec:res_main}) on three models: DeepSeek-R1-1.5B, DeepScaleR-1.5B, and Qwen-2.5-1.5B-Inst.
-We then focus on DeepSeek-R1-1.5B for further experiments and analysis, including comparisons with prior work (Section~\ref{sec:prior_work_comparsion}), a case study on MATH500 (Section~\ref{sec:case_study}), out-of-domain evaluation (Section~\ref{sec:res_ood}), and an inspection of training dynamics (Section~\ref{sec:training_dynamics}).
-Finally, we examine the impact of various training hyperparameters, including the weight of the length reward (Section~\ref{sec:ablation_study}) and the size of the training set (Section~\ref{sec:training_on_smaller_datasets}).
+We first present the main results on three models: DeepSeek-R1-1.5B, DeepScaleR-1.5B, and Qwen-2.5-1.5B-Inst.
+We then focus on DeepSeek-R1-1.5B for further experiments and analysis, including comparisons with prior work, a case study on MATH500, and an inspection of training dynamics.
+Finally, we examine the impact of training set size on the model's performance.